On 4 September, the Diocese of Leicester reported

 39. It would therefore make more sense for the provision to be extended to enable a chancellor to authorise in an emergency any works necessary for health, safety or the preservation of the building.”

-However, a different conclusion might be reached from a reading of the judgement in the conjoined cases: Re St. Michael and All Angels Bexhill (and other churches) Chichester Cons Ct Mark Hill Ch, which gave a detailed consideration of the issues involved in the replacement of traditional materials following the theft of lead roofing.
+However, a different conclusion might be reached from a reading of the judgment in the conjoined cases: Re St. Michael and All Angels Bexhill (and other churches) Chichester Cons Ct Mark Hill Ch, which gave a detailed consideration of the issues involved in the replacement of traditional materials following the theft of lead roofing.

 Provisions for the non-emergency demolition of a church are included in section 17 of the Measure, and a court may grant a faculty for the demolition of the whole or part of a church only if it is satisfied that “another church or part of a church will be erected on the site or curtilage of the church or part of a church in question or part thereof to take the place of that church or part of a church”.